Research unravels nerve-wiring process

 2 August 2012

 Research published in The Journal of Neuroscience has unravelled key mechanisms that underpin the development of our nervous system.
-The BBSRC-funded researchers from Manchester University have provided detailed understanding of the machinery involved in wiring up the connections that allow for signals to travel between our brain and target cells.
+The BBSRC-funded researchers from The University of Manchester have provided detailed understanding of the machinery involved in wiring up the connections that allow for signals to travel between our brain and target cells.
 The findings also open up new avenues in the investigation of neurodegenerative diseases and the gradual decay of brain capacity during ageing by analysing the cellular processes underlying these conditions.

 Our nervous system is like a highway for information where thin cable-like extensions called 'axons' wire the brain to other cells.
 In order to build these connections, nerve cells extend long, slender projection throughout our body from one point to another.
 The importance of these information highways is best illustrated when they are lost, for example through sustained paralysis upon spinal injury or permanent loss of coordination after stroke.